SM

 Sports Mole

-Man United had high hopes of claiming maximum points in Saturday's away clash they swept past Southampton and Barnsley in the league and EFL Cup respectively.
+Man United had high hopes of claiming maximum points in Saturday's away clash after they swept past Southampton and Barnsley in the league and EFL Cup respectively.

 The Red Devils ultimately missed the chance to clinch a third consecutive victory despite having numerous chances against the Eagles.